yugabyte/terraform-provider-yba/docs/resources/restore.md

 ---
 page_title: "yba_restore Resource - YugabyteDB Anywhere"
 description: |-
-  Restoring backups for Universe.
+  Restoring backups for universe.
 This resource does not track the remote state and is only provided as a convenience tool.
 It is recommended to remove this resource after running terraform apply.
 ---

 # yba_restore (Resource)

-Restoring backups for Universe.
+Restoring backups for universe.
 This resource does not track the remote state and is only provided as a convenience tool.
 It is recommended to remove this resource after running terraform apply.

 ~> **Note:** The YugabyteDB Anywhere Terraform provider supports restores in YugabyteDB Anywhere version 2.18.1 and later.